Apostolic Christian Church: Other divisions and smaller groups

+Australia has several churches that are in fellowship with the NCC, and many Apostolic Christian(Nazarean) churches that are loosely in fellowship, but not under the same elder body as the US Churches.

+South America has several Nazarean groups such as the Igreja Evangélica Nazareno, and Igreja Nazareno Pentecostal in Brazil, and several Apostolic Christian Church (Nazarean) churches in Argentina, and Paraguay.

 Conversion

 The conversion experienced by each member varies in timing and detail, but all include repentance for one's sins, making restitution, confessing sins to God while in the presence of an elder of the church, and finding peace with God.
-The word "convert" is used throughout the denomination to describe anyone who begins repentance but has not been baptized into the church; it does not imply conversion from another denomination or religion, but from the carnal to the spiritual state.
+The word "convert" or the term “seeking” for those beginning formal inquiry into the faith, are used throughout the denomination to describe anyone who begins repentance but has not been baptized into the church; it does not imply conversion from another denomination or religion, but from the carnal to the spiritual state.
 Once converts "receive peace from God," this is announced to the church and a baptism date is set.
 Converts give a testimony before the members of the church prior to the public baptism service, telling the story of their personal conversion experience.
 This testimony, commonly referred to as a "proving", typically takes place the night before the baptism and is a closed member meeting.
 Because baptism is identified with a "death to sin" in Romans 6 and other New Testament writings, congregational recognition of the convert's repentance and death to sin is desired prior to baptism.
 The baptism service is open for anyone to attend and is performed before the entire congregation.
 Before the baptism takes place, the convert makes a covenant with Christ in the presence of the entire congregation.
 Once the covenant is made, the convert is fully immersed in water (unless they are physically unable to do so).
 After the baptism service, there is a laying on of hands by one or more elders and an accompanying consecration prayer.
 This laying on of hands and prayer of consecration places the seal of the Holy Spirit on the life of the newly baptized.
 In some of the branches, such as the Nazarene branch, this service is for members and converts only.